Solid body: Electric mandolin

+Electric violin

 The solid body electric violin is different from the traditional violin because it does not have a hollow body and has a "Piezo Pickup with Passive Volume and Tone Controls."
 These features allow it to be amplified.
 The body is made of wood, usually maple.
 The top of the violin might be made out of flame maple or solid spruce.
 The body of the electric violin compared to an acoustic violin has cutaways that allow for weight reduction and a lighter body.